RTorresCode/Photography_Portfolio/README.md

 ## Created by Ramon Torres

 <br />
+Photography portfolio website, with full search capabilities and pagination.<br />
-This project was built using the MERN stack (MongoDB, Express.js, React.js, Node.js)
+This project was built using the MERN stack.
+(MongoDB, Express.js, React.js, Node.js)<br />

 ## How to Start
 <br />